Education and training of barristers

 When you have completed these three stages you will be admitted to practice by the Chief Justice of Ireland and will be eligible to become a member of the Law Library.

 The first year of your practice must be spent as a pupil (also known as a one-year ‘pupillage’) with an approved Dublin-based practitioner.
-You must complete a course of Continuing Professional Development (CPD) during this year.
+You must complete a New Practitioners Programme provided by The Bar of Ireland during this year, in tandem with your work with your Master.
 Undertakings must also be given in respect of certain areas of practice.
 You must also have professional indemnity insurance.

 During the year of pupillage (also known as “devilling”) the pupil or devil must carry out their master’s instructions and learn about the nature of professional practice.
 During this year, the pupil is not paid.